 The Applicant contracted with Western EcoSystems Technology, Inc. (WEST) to complete a Wildlife and Habitat Survey Report (Attachment F), which includes a habitat assessment and meets the requirements of YCC 16C.03.17.
 The Applicant has identified the impacts and mitigations related to wildlife in Section 4.9 of the ASC.
 Included in the list of mitigations is development of a Habitat Restoration and Mitigation Plan in consultation with WDFW.

-Section 16C.11.070 Upland Wildlife Habitat Conservation Area Development Standards Projects located within an Upland Wildlife Habitat Conservation Area as designated in Section 16C.11.040 shall meet the following standards listed below, rather than the development standards in Sections 16C.06.10 through 16C.06.23 for Hydrologically Related Critical Areas, unless review is also needed for Hydrologically Related Critical Areas.
+Section 16C.11.070 Upland Wildlife Habitat Conservation Area Development Standards development standards in Sections 16C.06.10 through 16C.06.23 for Hydrologically Related Critical Areas, unless review is also needed for Hydrologically Related Critical Areas.